 Across at Addington, harness racing hits the big time with Cup Week, with two days of spectacular racing, including the NZ Trotting Cup on Tuesday November 9.
 Entertainment, fashion, great food and wine are all part of the action.
 Hello Lindaeur Lawn! www.addington.co.nz

 In addition to the NZ Agricultural Show and the champion horse racing at Riccarton and Addington, an exciting new addition to Bloom’s calendar of festivities is the South Island Moon Festival.
-This is Christchurch’s newest cultural event which will illuminate the city at the end of September, with a lavish display of art, lanterns, performances and food.
-The festival will be staged from September 30 to October 3, building on the success of the South Island Lantern Festival.
+This is Christchurch’s newest cultural event which will illuminate the city, with a lavish display of art, lanterns, performances and food.
+The festival will be staged in mid-November, building on the success of the South Island Lantern Festival.
 C-Pop, K-Pop, fire-breathing dragons, Christchurch’s biggest-ever Karaoke stage and a giant moon are all part of mix.

 Moon festivals are a traditional time of celebration in China and many East Asian communities, where families gather to watch the full moon, eat moon cakes and recite moon poems.
 The inaugural festival in Christchurch will put a very Kiwi-twist on this Asian pastime.
 It’s the lantern displays that will be front and centre of the South Island Moon Festival, strung along the Avon River and City Promenade.